 Holders of ADSs are not treated as one of our shareholders and do not have ordinary shareholder rights.
 French law governs shareholder rights.
-The depositary, Citibank, N.A., is the holder of the ordinary shares underlying all ADSs.
+The depositary, through the custodian or the custodian's nominee, is the holder of the ordinary shares underlying all ADSs.
 Holders of ADSs have only ADS holder rights.
-The deposit agreement among us, the depositary and each ADS holder, sets out ADS holder rights, as well as the rights and obligations of the depositary.
+Among other things, ADS holder rights do not provide for double voting rights, which otherwise would be available to holders of ordinary shares held in a shareholders' name for a period of at least two years.
+The deposit agreement among us, the depositary and purchasers of ADSs in the U.S. offering, as an ADS holder, and all other persons directly and indirectly holding ADSs, sets out ADS holder rights, as well as the rights and obligations of us and the depositary.